ajayvarghese2000/Main-Pi/README.md

 `fakeGPS.py` - Contains a object definition for a fake GPS module that emulates a GPS signal starting in Loughborough and emulates movement.

 ### Event Loop
-The main-ip runs a sockets server and runs on a simple event loop.
+The Main-Pi runs a sockets server and runs on a simple event loop.

 <p align="center">
 	<img src="https://i.imgur.com/7Zk6h83.jpg" alt="drawing"/>